What is Cinematography?

 Making a great film doesn't mean having the best camera and lenses.
 A cinematographer needs to learn which gear can help in achieving the end goals.
 This can mean not necessarily using the fully-featured Alexa package; even ENG cameras can do the job.

 Learn from the best

 The great cinematographers also have learned from the greats before them.
 A cinematographer can gain knowledge and pass it on to the next generation by improving the cinematography techniques.
 Orson Welles, who made the well-acclaimed film Citizen Kane said that John Ford greatly inspired him.
-Legendary cinematographer John Ford is known to invent various lighting and the camera techniques such as the western and chiaroscuro.
+Legendary cinematographer John Ford is known to invent various lighting and camera techniques such as the western and chiaroscuro.
 Welles learned the techniques from Ford and created his own classics and developed innovatory lighting techniques.